duynguyendang/duynguyendang.github.io/index.md

 The solution can deploy on both on-premise (Kubernetes) and Azure cloud and leverage cloud services for cloud deployment.

-#### Enterprise data platform
+#### Corporate data platform

+`Jan 2020 – Dec 2021`

-- A secured enterprise data management platform build on Azure cloud to collect the data from 150+ sub systems.
+- A secured enterprise data management platform build on Azure cloud to collect the data from 150+ sub systems, Data size ~3TB
 - Data loaded from on-premise source systems, stagging to Azure Data lake storage, load to Azure Synapse and build data warehouse.
 - Users can view dashboard and report using Power BI.
 - PII data encrypted from source with custom key, only HRM can access and decrypt data to prevent data leak.
+- Work as Solution lead to propose design options, finalize the architecture and develop low level design.
+- Work with delivery team on estimation, technical issues...
+- Stacks: Azure Data Factory, Azure Synapse Analytics, Databricks, PowerBI

 #### Company cloud suite

+`Jan 2020 – Dec 2020`

 A cloud suite to accelerate cloudification for customers
-- Multi-cloud supports: CAWS, Azure, GCP
+- Multi-cloud supports: AWS, Azure, GCP
 - Digital labs
 - Cloud assessment
 - Secuirity & Cost compliance

 #### Worker tracking system

+`Aug 2019 – Apr 2020`

 Build a system to be able to track and manage workers with a Bluetooth tag device.
 The system will include the following main functions:
 - Security